-Addictions, Eating Disorders & Repetitive Behaviours
+Addictions, Self-Harm, Impulse Control & Repetitive Behaviours

 Self-defeating, addictive or repetitive patterns of behaviour can be frustrating, upsetting and difficult to stop.
 These behavioural patterns may be related to difficulties with impulse control.
 Or, you may have begun them to avoid experiencing upsetting feelings.
 Some people are not aware of the underlying motivation for their behaviour whereas others recognize that the addictive or repetitive behaviours are related to stress, anxiety, sadness or other unpleasant emotions